Martin-SK-PD/Kosovsky-Martin---bachelor-thesis-files/README.txt

 This directory contains selected mesh files for testing the `filter_metricCombVis` plugin.

 Files:
+- bunny-changed.ply
-- bunny-original.ply - Sample 3D model file (Bunny).
+- bunny-original.ply
+- happy_budha-changed.ply
-- happy_budha-original.ply - Sample 3D model file (Happy Buddha).
+- happy_budha-original.ply
-- statue-original.ply - Sample 3D model file (Statue).
+- tetrahedron.ply

 Usage:
-- Use these sample files to test the functionality of the `filter_metricCombVis` plugin in MeshLab.
+- Use these sample files to test the functionality of the MetricCombVis plugin in MeshLab.

-Subdirectory: filter_metricCombVis/
+Subdirectory: filter_metricCombVis - source code/
 -----------------------------------
-This directory contains the source code, CMake configuration file, and detailed instructions on how to compile the `filter_metricCombVis` plugin from source.
+This directory contains the source code, CMake configuration file, and detailed instructions on how to compile the MetricCombVis plugin from source.

 Files:
 - plugin.cpp - Source code file containing the implementation of the plugin.